AdguardTeam/LegalDocs/dns_eula/en/EULA.md

 1.1.
 Adguard Software Limited provides AdGuard DNS, a cloud-based DNS service, at your own risk and responsibility.
 You are solely and exclusively responsible for the use of AdGuard DNS.
 AdGuard DNS shall not be liable for any loss, monetary or non-monetary harm, and this shall not include attorney fees or court costs irrespective of any laws or statutes that prescribe otherwise.

 1.2.
 Adguard Software Limited grants to you a limited license to connect to and use AdGuard DNS.
-The AdGuard DNS services are owned and copyrighted by Adguard Software Limited, and are protected worldwide.
-Adguard Software Limited retain all right, title and interest in and to the AdGuard DNS services and any portion thereof, including, without limitation, all copyrights, trademarks, service marks, trade secrets and other intellectual property rights.
+The AdGuard DNS products and services are owned and copyrighted by Adguard Software Limited, and are protected worldwide.
+Adguard Software Limited retain all right, title and interest in and to the AdGuard DNS products and services and any portion thereof, including, without limitation, all copyrights, trademarks, service marks, trade secrets and other intellectual property rights.
 All rights are reserved unless otherwise noted.
 Modifying, distributing to unauthorized parties, reverse engineering, or otherwise using AdGuard DNS in any way not expressly authorized by Adguard Software Limited with a written consent is strictly prohibited.

 1.3.
 In order to use AdGuard DNS, You shall register using an email address and create a private DNS server.
 A valid email address must be provided at registration for creation of the AdGuard DNS account.
 You may also log in with an email and password you have already registered at adguard.com before.